- How do I log into my Device42 instance?

 How do I get my current data into Device42?

-- REST APIs : Programatically automate your network documentation.
-You can add these to your regular work flow and use device42 as single source of truth for systems such as provisioning and monitoring.
+RESTful APIs: Programatically automate your network documentation and/or leverage your asset data for scripts & automation!
+Add these to your regular work flow to leverage Device42 as single source of truth for systems such as provisioning and monitoring.

-- Regular User Interface : And obviously you can use the UI(user interface) to add data 🙂
+The Device42 Web UI: Of course, you can always use the web-UI (user interface) to add data 🙂

-What is the recommended order to run different discoveries?
+What is the recommended order for running different discoveries?

 See the “Recommended Initial Discovery Sequence” section of the autodiscovery best practices page for a full detailed rundown.